 What is the Water Funds Network?

-The Water Funds Network (WFN) is a nascent community of experts who work to advance water funds and source water protection across the globe.
-Members of the Network hold experience in a wide range of disciplinary backgrounds, including knowledge in areas such as legal, aquatic science, management, financial planning, fundraising, geographic information systems, monitoring, stakeholder engagement, watershed conservation and much more!
+Originally founded by The Nature Conservancy, the Water Funds Network (WFN) is now an ever-growing community of experts who work to advance source water protection around the world, as well as other individuals interested in learning about the strategy, process, and benefits of protecting and restoring watersheds.
+Members of the Network hold experience in a wide range of disciplinary backgrounds, including knowledge in areas such as legal, aquatic science, management, financial planning, fundraising, communications, geographic information systems, monitoring, stakeholder engagement, watershed conservation, marketing, governance, policy and much more!

 What is the goal of the Network?